Staten Island's Memory Screening Initiative

 Free memory screening in Staten Island, NY

-The free, confidential memory screenings will be offered through the end of the month at:
+The free, confidential memory screenings will be offered July 26th – July 28th, in person at:

 Take a proactive approach to your brain health, schedule your free memory screening today online or call us toll free at: 718-317-5522 Ext.
 3

 Appointments are required.
 Walk-ins will not be accepted.

 Memory screening promotes healthier aging and is one thing you can do to try to prevent or delay the onset of symptoms associated with Alzheimer’s.
 Annual memory testing is highly recommended for adults ages 60 or older, or even earlier if you’re experiencing memory problems that worry you.
 It’s a positive, proactive step you can choose right now to take charge of your brain health.
 You’ll get a free cognitive assessment, plus education about aging, memory, lifestyle factors and referrals to appropriate community resources.